hashicorp/terraform/website/docs/registry/private.html.md

 ## Coming Soon

-Terraform Enterprise is currently in beta and does not allow open signups.

-Terraform Enterprise will be publicly available for self service signup by the end of 2017.
+Terraform Enterprise will be publicly available for self service signup soon.
 In the mean time, if you're interested in private registries and being part of the beta, please contact us at [hello@hashicorp.com](mailto:hello@hashicorp.com).